gamblevore/speedie/README.md

 # Power Features #
 * Has an awesome nil-checker and type-safety system!
 Write safe code while having an easy time of doing it!
-* Generally runs faster than most other languages.
-* Basic things like allocating/deallocating objects is faster, and takes less memory, than C++'s `new` or `malloc` functions.
 * Doesn't infantilise you like Javascript or Java.
 Allows you to mess around with pointers if you need... (but try to avoid pointers anyhow).
 * Integrates with C easily, so you can call C-library functions easily, if you need to, with no overhead.